 As part of the program, students may take some courses online.
-Online courses are offered within the institution's learning management system, and success in online courses requires dedication, self-discipline, and technical proficiency with Internet and computer technologies.
-International students and students receiving Veterans Administration Educational Benefits are required to complete these online courses as instructor led on-campus computer based training for which attendance will be taken.
+Online courses are offered within the institution's learning management system, and success in online courses requires dedication, self- discipline, and technical proficiency with internet and computer technologies.
+International students and students receiving Veterans Administration Educational Benefits are required to complete all of these courses oncampus.